Lofoten with roof tents – guide with practical advice and inspiration

 Our best experiences in Lofoten

-We rooftop tented for five days in Lofoten, which was too short.
-We strongly recommend that if you want to go there and rooftop tent, you have at least that much time, preferably more.
+We roof tented for five days in Lofoten, which was a bit short.
+We strongly recommend that you who want to go there and roof tent have at least that, preferably more.
 There is simply so much to see and do, we wish we had more time.

 And since it takes a long time to get there by car (for us living in Åre one day up and one day down) you want to have time when you are actually there.

 Festvågtind was just as steep but without stairs!
-Instead more like scrambling, loose stones, and gravel.
+Instead more of a scramble, loose stones, and gravel.
 For the one in our group who is afraid of heights, this was a real challenge.

 The hike to Kvalvika was the easiest, not steep and not very long.
 We made lunch on the beach and then chose to continue up Ryten, one of the peaks next to the beach.
 Quite a climb but not as steep as the two previous ones.